 Tart Georgian Beef Stew Recipe

 Beef has a solidity to it that makes it a great comfort food, and this Georgian beef stew dish combines this durable virtue with a fascinating flavor of tartness, a few crunchy walnuts, and the pleasant smoothness of onions.
-These ingredients combined together make this a stew that is very different from the typical one that one might find in an American home.
-The mix of spices is quite different and often requires a degree of substitution given the wide variety of particular spices that the average kitchen might not have, but the final dish is well worth it.
-I personally served it with rice and mushrooms, but other side dishes would go with it well.
-And it would be easy to add in some additional vegetables or desired foods into the main meal.
+When combined, these ingredients make a stew that is very different from the typical one served in American homes.
+This mix of spices is quite different.
+You may not have some of these spices on hand, but the final dish is well worth going out of your way to get them.

 I have adopted this recipe from that found within Please to the Table, The Russian Cookbook, by Anya von Bremzen.

 - 3 onions